 To manufacture the pylon subsystem of the final design, this included attaching the BiOM attachment to the lower pylon and cutting slits in the upper pylon where the upper and lower pylons meet to attach the bike clamp.
-To attach the BiOM attachment, the attachment was unscrewed to its largest diameter, and slipped over the bottom pylon.
-The screws on the attachment were tightened to secure it to the pylon.
-This process only required an Allen key.
-To attach the bike clamp to the pylon, little slits were made along the long axis of the pylon.
-This allowed the tubing to contract when the clamp was tightened, not allowing any slippage between the upper and lower pylons.
-This process required access to a tilesaw.
-After the slit was made in the upper pylon using a tile saw, the bike clamp was slipped over the upper pylon, and the lower pylon slipped inside the upper pylon and clamped.
-Eight holes in the upper pylon were drilled using a drill press to allow the attachment subsystem to attach to the pylon.
+To attach the BiOM attachment, the attachment would be unscrewed to its largest diameter, and slipped over the bottom pylon.
+The screws on the attachment would then be tightened to secure it to the pylon.
+This process would only require an allen key.
+To attach the bike clamp to the pylon, little slits would need to be made along the long axis of the pylon.
+This would allow the aluminum tubing to contract when the clamp is tightened, not allowing any slippage between the upper pylon using a bandsaw, the bike clamp could be slipped over the upper pylon, and the lower pylon slipped inside the upper pylon, when the bike clamp could secure both pylons from moving relative to each other.
+Holes in the upper pylon will then be drilled to allow the compression and extension springs to attach the pylon to the calf cuff.